 On Stands and Covered With Tarps

-Portable kayak stands are probably the easiest and most affordable way to store a kayak outside in winter.
+Portable kayak stands are the easiest and most affordable way to store a kayak outside in winter.
 While many of them are designed for your kayak to sit on top with the deck and cockpit facing up, we recommend flipping your kayak over during the winter months.

 This prevents moisture from getting inside the cockpit or storage compartments.
 It also reduces the likelihood of a tarp ripping or tearing in the spots where there’s nothing underneath to support it.

-If you’re storing multiple kayaks side-side-by-side in this manner, you should also consider placing a thin sheet of plywood on top of your kayaks after they’re wrapped in tarps.
+If you’re storing multiple kayaks side-side-by-side in this manner, you should consider placing a thin sheet of plywood on top of your kayaks after they’re wrapped in tarps.
+This will make it much easier for you to push snow off the kayaks if it does accumulate.

 Covered On A Sidewall or Fence